Atulmishra22/ml_project/README.md

-this project is made during me hackathon . this ml helps to find fake news with accuracy 78+
+this project is made during my hackathon . this ml helps to find fake news with accuracy 78+